gnames/papers/devops-blog-2023/blog.md

 As a result, it is essential to actively transfer data to keep it alive.
 The data about species and taxonomy we and our collaborators are producing are critical for future generations.
 So, how can we preserve this perishable data for science?
-We note that what we accomplished, without a dedicated system's administrator, requires a team approach _and_ top level people capable of multiple technical roles.
-Relaying the skills and knowledge behind these activities forward to our future selves, replacements, and administrators is a major challenge, one we hope to address in part by documenting efforts like this.

 Printing press technology gave us access to biodiversity information published 250 years ago by Carl Linnaeus.
 However, the massive and increasing scale of today's data makes it impossible to publish as dead tree books.